binarandi/binarandi.github.io/_posts/2021-12-26-tech-as-an-essential.md

 I'm not being an anti-tech here.
 And it's also not about some Orwellian paranoia about how the big tech and the government might use tech to spy and manipulate people (although this is a valid concern).
 I get that smartphone helps you to do a lot of things _that can only be done on such scale_ with smartphone technology such as ridesharing and food delivery.
 But those things are a luxury, and people should have an _option_ to choose to not having that luxury.
 Some people are fine with the idea of having no access to ridesharing and food delivery services, but they shouldn’t be prohibited for doing basic stuffs, like ordering at a restaurant or entering public places.

-But this is probably a sign of times a-changin’.
+But this is probably a sign of the times they are a-changin’.
 Smartphone penetration in Indonesia [passed 70%](https://www.statista.com/statistics/321485/smartphone-user-penetration-in-indonesia/) this year, and the number will only keep rising.
 Soon enough (or you can say it’s already the case), everyone will have a smartphone.
-The sad thing is: 10 years ago people bought smartphone because they _wanted_ to; now people (might) buy a smartphone because _they have to_.
+The sad thing is: 10 years ago people bought smartphone because they _wanted_ to; now people (might) buy smartphone because _they have to_.